 The loop revolves around the main themes:

-- Revision & revive.
+- Revision and revive

+Next to each stage there is a short explanation of how they implement different tools for the best results.
 They included icons of tools for each stage, plus the secure stage which is located in the middle.

 MarTech Stack + Intelligent Customer Journey: Mobly